A Smarter City Starts Underground

 Their proposed platform would transform routine infrastructure projects from mere necessity into an enormous opportunity to better coordinate construction and digitally map Pittsburgh’s underground—the result could be millions of dollars saved each year and greater efficiency in long-term planning.

-The project was advised by Anna J. Siefken, Associate Director for Innovation and Strategic Partnerships at Carnegie Mellon’s Wilton E. Scott Institute for Energy Innovation in partnership with the City of Pittsburgh's Chief Resiliency Officer, Grant Ervin.
+The project was advised by Anna J. Siefken, Executive Director of Carnegie Mellon’s Wilton E. Scott Institute for Energy Innovation in partnership with the City of Pittsburgh's Chief Resiliency Officer, Grant Ervin.
 Siefken said the analytical depth of knowledge and cross-function of the Heinz College team made them uniquely able to approach the issue.